blair55/blair55.src/content/blog/dynamodb-functional-wrapper.md

 ### Result Reader

 In our example, we are reading items from the `Dictionary` unsafely.
-Let's introduce the `Result` type to help us handle errors gracefully and better support for reading optional fields on our domain objects.
+Let's introduce the `Result` type to help us handle errors more gracefully and provide better for support optional fields on our domain objects.

 ```fsharp
 module ReaderResult =